 Strategies for Relevance

-A key idea in making learning relevant in the context of language acquisition is balance.
+A key idea in making learning relevant in the context of language acquisition is balanced.
 Some memorizing is fine but not in excess.
 This same idea applies towards the teaching of grammar, theories, and other abstract impractical concepts.

 How to find balance is too complex to explain here as every classroom is different.
 The analogy I use when teaching fuzzy concepts such as finding balance is the use of salt in cooking.
 A little salt is great but too much and nobody wants to it the food.
 However, the amount of salt to use depends on preference/context and this also applies when striving for pedagogical balance in teaching.

 Another way to improve relevance is to identify the interest and needs of the students and address these in the classroom.
-This makes a clear connection with practical application for many students, which enhances retention of knowledge.
+This makes a clear connection with a practical application for many students, which enhances retention of knowledge.

 Lastly, making an effort as the teacher to show how a new idea or concept relates to what a student already knows also makes learning relevant.
 This extends the student’s knowledge just enough to provide new information that is not out of reach for understanding.